httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 necessary to negotiate the use of encryption.

 The "aesgcm" content coding uses a fixed record size.
-The resulting encoding is either a single record, or a series of fixed-size records.
-The final record, or a lone record, MUST be shorter than the fixed record size.
+The resulting encoding is any number of fixed-size records - which could be zero records - followed by a single partial record.
+The partial record MUST be shorter than the fixed record size.

 ~~~ drawing
       +-----------+       content is rs octets minus padding